t-doc-org/common/docs/edit.md

   generated pages.

 - **Create and edit documents** in the `docs` directory.
 This can be done with any plain text editor.
-The local server watches the source files and **automatically rebulids the HTML when a file changes**.
-Reload the page in the browser to view the updated output.
-If a build fails, the errors can be found in the terminal.
+  - The local server watches the source files and **automatically rebulids the HTML** when a file changes.
+  - If a build is successful, the browser **automatically reloads** all open pages.
+  - If a build fails, the errors can be viewed in the terminal.

 - **Stop the local server** with {kbd}`Ctrl+C` in the terminal, or by closing the terminal window.